 Remember my crazy bidding war experience?
 I remember telling my friend Hiroshi (a realtor in Vancouver) about it not too long ago and he said he never heard of anything like that happening on the West Coast.

 Well, I think the West Coast just needed a few months to catch up because bidding wars are par for the course there too now.
-I talked to my mom the other day and she told me a home down the street from her got 17 bids and sold for over $100,000 over asking price.
+I talked to my mom the other day and she told me home down the street from her got 17 bids and sold for over $100,000 over the asking price.